Emu War: The "war"

 Military involvement was due to begin in October 1932.
-The "war" was conducted under the command of Major Gwynydd Purves Wynne-Aubrey Meredith of the Seventh Heavy Battery of the Royal Australian Artillery, with Meredith commanding soldiers Sergeant S. McMurray and Gunner J. O'Halloran, armed with two Lewis guns and 10,000 rounds of ammunition.
-The operation was delayed, however, by a period of rainfall that caused the emus to scatter over a wider area.
+The "war" was conducted under the command of Major Gwynydd Purves Wynne-Aubrey Meredith of the Royal Australian Artillery's 7th Heavy Artillery, with Meredith commanding soldiers Sergeant S. McMurray and Gunner J. O'Halloran, armed with two Lewis guns and 10,000 rounds of ammunition.
+The operation was delayed by a period of rainfall that caused the emus to scatter over a wider area.
 The rain ceased by 2 November 1932, whereupon the troops were deployed with orders to assist the farmers and, according to a newspaper account, to collect 100 emu skins so that their feathers could be used to make hats for light horsemen.

 First attempt

 On 2 November, the men travelled to Campion, where some 50 emus were sighted.
 As the birds were out of range of the guns, the local settlers attempted to herd the emus into an ambush, but the birds split into small groups and ran so that they were difficult to target.
 Nevertheless, while the first fusillade from the machine guns was ineffective due to the range, a second round of gunfire was able to kill "a number" of birds.
 Later the same day a small flock was encountered, and "perhaps a dozen" birds were killed.

 The next significant event was on 4 November.
 Meredith had established an ambush near a local dam, and more than 1,000 emus were spotted heading towards their position.
-This time the gunners waited until the birds were in close proximity before opening fire.
-The gun jammed after only twelve birds were killed and the remainder scattered before any more could be shot.
+This time, the gunners waited until the birds were in close proximity before opening fire.
+The gun jammed after only 12 birds were killed, and the remainder scattered before any more could be shot.
 No more birds were sighted that day.